bitslip6/bitfire/README.md

 bots identifying themselves as malicious scripts.
 The configuration is stored in `config.ini` in the BitFire home directory (your github checkout location, or for composer vendor/bitslip6/bitfire/config.ini)

+You can configure blocking by setting the dashboard_path and password ini configuration in config.ini.
+This file is made write only on first page view so you may need to update permission to allow read and write.

+dashboard = "/bitfire_dashboard";
+password = "aStrongSecurePassword";

+Now visit your website at path "your_domain.com/bitfire_dashboard" enter the password when prompted, then click on "Settings" and configure the settings you want to use

+On first page view BitFire will auto configure itself for your server and rarely needs to be adjusted.

 #### Feature flags support 3 values:
  - *false*: disable the feature
  - *report*: don't block the traffic but add an entry to the report_file (config.ini setting)